-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 1 other classmates' threads.
+In addition to the thread, the student is required to reply to 2 other classmates' threads.
 Each reply must be at least 200 words.
+(CLO: A, B, C)

 The student will write a 1,250–1,500-word essay of the doctrine of the image of God.
 The paper will summarize the major biblical, historical, and theological aspects of this doctrine.
 Further, the final page of this essay will assess how the doctrine of the image of God relates to education and leadership.
-The essay must be in current APA format
+The essay must be in current APA format.
+(CLO: A, B)

-The student will write a 3,750–5,000-word research-based paper in current APA format that focuses on and is an evaluation of an educational or leadership theory.
-The paper must include at least 15 references in addition to the course textbooks and the Bible.
-The goal of the paper is to clearly set forth a specific proposal for leadership and education and evaluate this proposal against a Christian worldview.
+The student will write a 3,000-word, research-based paper in current APA format that focuses on his/her topic, which will be selected from a provided list.
+The paper must follow current APA format and include at least 20 references in addition to the course textbooks and the Bible.
+This paper will be due in the following stages:

 Proposal and Annotated Bibliography Assignment

 This assignment will include a revised submission of the initial research topic, research questions, and thesis statement.
 Additionally, the student will create an annotated bibliography of at least 10 of the primary sources that will shape the argument.

 This assignment is intended to be the student’s best effort on a completed Research Paper.
 This draft will be developed exclusively as a literature review.